IBM/go-sdk-core/CONTRIBUTING.md

   4. Install the `golangci-lint` tool:
      ```sh
-     curl -sfL https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh| sh -s -- -b $(go env GOPATH)/bin v1.31.0
+     curl -sfL https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh| sh -s -- -b $(go env GOPATH)/bin v1.51.2
      ```
-  * Note: As of this writing, the 1.31.0 version of `golangci-lint` is being used by this project.
+  * Note: As of this writing, the 1.51.2 version of `golangci-lint` is being used by this project.
   Please check the `curl` command found in the `.travis.yml` file to see the version of this tool that is currently being used at the time you are planning to commit changes.
 This will ensure that you are using the same version of the linter as the Travis build automation, which will ensure that you are using the same set of linter checks that the automated build uses.

+  5. Install the `gosec` tool:
+     ```sh
+     curl -sfL https://raw.githubusercontent.com/securego/gosec/master/install.sh | sh -s -- -b $(go env GOPATH)/bin
+     ```

+  6. Make sure that you have a clean "baseline" to work from by building/testing the project before you start to make changes:
+     ```sh
+     make all
+     ```

-  5. Make your code changes as needed.
+  7. Make your code changes as needed.
 Be sure to add new tests for any new or modified functionality.

-  6. Test your changes:
+  8. Test your changes:
      ```sh
      make test
      ```